alechenninger/monarch/bin/README.md

                          environment=qa team=ops
   --configs CONFIG [CONFIG ...], --config CONFIG [CONFIG ...]
                          Space delimited paths to  files  which  configures  default values for command line options.
+By  default,  monarch  will  look for '.monarch' files in the working  directory  and  all  of  its parent directories.
-The  default  config  path of ~/.monarch/config. yaml  is  always   checked.
+                         Additionally, '~/.monarch/config.yaml' is always checked.

                          Config  values  read  are  'dataDir',  'outputDir',  'hierarchy',  and 'dataFormats'.  'dataFormats'  has  sub   values  for  supported  data formats, like 'yaml'.
 Each  data  format  has  its own options. 'yaml' has 'indent' and 'isolate'.
   --hierarchy HIERARCHY, -h HIERARCHY
                          Path to a yaml file describing  the  source hierarchy, relative to the data directory (see data-dir option).
 If  not provided, will look for